Generic selectors

 Tank Size

-A 20-gallon (75-liter) tank is appropriate for a single pair of Blue Panda Apistos.
-Since this species tends toward monogamous pair bonding rather than harem structures, a pair-based setup is actually the most natural arrangement.
-If you want to keep a small group with one male and two females, provide at least 30 gallons (115 liters) with distinct territories separated by visual barriers.
-As always with Apistogramma, prioritize floor space over height.
-A longer, shallower tank is far more useful than a tall, narrow one.
+A 20-gallon (75-liter) tank is appropriate for a single pair.
+Since A. panduro tends toward monogamous pair bonds rather than harem structures, a pair-based setup is the most natural arrangement.
+For one male and two females, use at least 30 gallons (115 liters) with distinct territories separated by visual barriers.
+Prioritize floor space over height, a longer, shallower tank is far more useful than a tall narrow one for these bottom-oriented fish.

 Water Parameters

-The Blue Panda Apisto comes from some of the softest, most acidic water in the Amazon basin, and it appreciates similar conditions in captivity.
-Wild-caught specimens can be particularly demanding about water chemistry, often refusing to thrive in anything harder than 3 dGH with a pH above 6.0.
-Captive-bred fish are more forgiving, but this species still does noticeably better in soft, acidic conditions than in neutral or alkaline water.
-If your tap water is on the harder side, blending with RO water is a smart investment.
-Indian almond leaves and driftwood help naturally lower pH and provide the tannin-rich conditions these fish prefer.
+This species comes from some of the softest, most acidic water in the Amazon basin.
+Wild-caught specimens often refuse to thrive in anything harder than 3 dGH with pH above 6.0.
+Captive-bred fish are more forgiving, but this species still performs noticeably better in soft, acidic conditions than in neutral or alkaline water.
+If your tap water is hard, blending with RO water is the investment that makes Blue Panda Apistos work.
+Indian almond leaves and driftwood add tannins, naturally lower pH, and create the blackwater aesthetic that brings out the best coloration.

 Filtration & Water Flow

 Keep the flow gentle.
-Blue Panda Apistos come from near-stagnant backwaters and creeks, so a strong current will stress them out.
-A sponge filter is ideal for breeding setups and smaller tanks, providing excellent biological filtration without creating significant water movement.
-For community tanks, a hang-on-back filter with a baffle or a small canister filter with a spray bar works well.
-Aim for around 4 times tank volume turnover per hour, but diffuse the output so there aren’t strong currents in the tank.
+Blue Panda Apistos come from near-stagnant backwater habitats, a strong current stresses them out and prevents natural behavior.
+A sponge filter is ideal for breeding setups and smaller tanks; it provides excellent biological filtration with minimal water movement and no risk to fry.
+For community tanks, a hang-on-back filter with a baffle or a small canister with a spray bar works well.
+Target roughly 4x tank volume turnover per hour, diffused to avoid strong directional flow.

 Lighting

-Low to moderate lighting is strongly preferred.
-In the wild, these fish live under dense forest canopy where very little direct light reaches the water.
-In the aquarium, harsh lighting makes them feel exposed and washes out their coloration.
-Use floating plants to create dappled shade, and consider adding Indian almond leaves to naturally tint the water amber.
-Under these conditions, the males’ blue coloration really pops against the warm-toned water, creating a stunning visual effect.
+Low to moderate lighting.
+In the wild, these fish live under dense forest canopy with very little direct light.
+Harsh aquarium lighting makes them pale, skittish, and less active.
+Use floating plants to create dappled shade.
+Add Indian almond leaves to tint the water amber.
+Under these conditions, dim light, tannin-stained water, dark substrate, the males’ blue coloration genuinely pops in a way that bright, clear-water tanks never achieve.

 Plants & Decorations

 Dense, complex decoration is essential.
-Build your hardscape around driftwood, roots, and branches that create caves, overhangs, and sheltered areas.
-Add dedicated spawning caves using coconut shells, clay pots, or commercial Apistogramma caves.
-These fish need line-of-sight breaks between territories, especially during breeding when the female becomes highly territorial.
-Java Fern, Anubias, Cryptocoryne, and various mosses are all excellent plant choices that thrive under the low-light, soft-water conditions this species prefers.
+Build the hardscape around driftwood, roots, and branches that create caves, overhangs, and sheltered areas.
+Add dedicated spawning caves, coconut shell halves, clay pots, or commercial Apistogramma caves.
+These fish need visual breaks between territories, especially during breeding when the female becomes intensely territorial.
+Java Fern, Anubias, Cryptocoryne, and various mosses thrive under the low-light, soft-water conditions this species prefers and look natural in a blackwater setup.

-A thick layer of dried Indian almond leaves or oak leaves on the substrate is highly recommended.
-Beyond their water-conditioning benefits, they create a natural leaf litter bed that the fish find comforting and that supports the growth of microfauna that fry can feed on.
-This is one of those species where a biotope-inspired setup truly brings out the best behavior and coloration.
+A thick layer of dried Indian almond leaves or oak leaves on the substrate is highly recommended, not just for aesthetics but because they create a natural leaf litter bed that supports microfauna development, which fry feed on in their first weeks.

 Substrate

-Fine sand is a must.
-Blue Panda Apistos sift through the substrate as part of their natural feeding behavior, and anything coarser than fine sand risks damaging their delicate gill filaments.
-A light-colored sand creates a nice contrast against the dark leaf litter and driftwood of a naturalistic setup, but darker substrates work fine too.
-Avoid any sharp-edged substrates or coarse gravel.
+Fine sand is non-negotiable.
+Blue Panda Apistos sift through the substrate as natural feeding behavior, and coarser substrates risk damaging their delicate gill filaments.
+Dark sand creates striking contrast against the bright yellow of a breeding female.
+Avoid sharp-edged substrates or coarse gravel entirely.

 Tank Mates